youshilife/hello-world/story.md

 # a Story

+Long long ago, there is a cute rabbit.
+The rabbit told me a story:

-Long long ago, there is a cute rabbit, ……
+> Long long ago, there is a cute rabbit, ……